-The Y-DNA test will also predict a man’s Y-DNA haplogroup.
+The Y-DNA test will also reveal a man’s Y-DNA haplogroup.
 And many haplogroups are clearly tied to origins in sub-Saharan Africa.
-This is the real indicator of your paternal line’s ethnic ancestry.

 Both men and women have mitochondrial DNA (mtDNA) to test.
 But only women pass it on to their children.
 So mtDNA is the test to track your maternal line.
 That’s your mother’s mother’s mother etc.

 The mtDNA test also reveals your haplogroup, which relates directly to the origins of your maternal line.
 And some of those are clear indicators of African origin.